SimonPaske/sip-home/README.md

 5. Observe that the success message is not displayed.
 6. Click the "Edit Profile" button again to see the success message.

+**Fix Description:**

+The issue was fixed by implementing JavaScript code that utilizes Django's messages tags and pop-up notification timing for disappearance.
+Now, after clicking "Save" when editing the profile, a success message is displayed in real-time to confirm the successful saving of changes.
+The message automatically disappears after a set duration, providing a more user-friendly experience.

+---

 ## Cart Page